For Your Love (album)

 For Your Love is the first American album by the English rock band the Yardbirds.
 Released in June 1965, (Note: Group chronicler Greg Russo also gives a secondary "street" release date of 5 July 1965.) it contains new studio recordings along with previously released singles.
 The album features some of the earliest recordings by guitarists Eric Clapton and his replacement Jeff Beck.

 The Yardbirds' manager, Giorgio Gomelsky, who selected the songs, planned to capitalise on the group's hit "For Your Love".
 The album, released as the Yardbirds were preparing for their first American tour, reached number 96 in Billboard Top LPs chart.
 It was unissued in the UK, although the songs with Beck were released in August 1965 on the Five Yardbirds EP.

 Recording and composition

-For Your Love features three songs from Jeff Beck's first recording sessions with the Yardbirds: "I'm Not Talking", "I Ain't Done Wrong", and "My Girl Sloopy".
-Eric Clapton provided the guitar for the remainder of the tracks, that include the three Yardbirds singles (with B-sides) released up to that time and two demos which were not released in the UK until the 1980s (see discography for singles information).
+For Your Love features Eric Clapton on lead guitar on eight of the album's eleven songs.
+These tracks include the three Yardbirds singles (with B-sides) released up to that time and two demos which were not released in the UK until the 1980s (see discography for singles information).
+Three songs came from Jeff Beck's first recording sessions with the Yardbirds: "I'm Not Talking", "I Ain't Done Wrong", and "My Girl Sloopy".